 Explore Nissan's revolutionary rise in the sports car market from the 1970 240Z to a 2002 350ZX.
 Included is the 1974 260Z formerly owned by Mr. Yutaka Katayama, President of Nissan Motors North America and known as "The Father of the Z Car."
 The Nissan Z Cars exhibit are part of the Nissan North America Heritage Collection.

 Event: Superbowl Sunday - Free Admission for Everyone!

 Date: Sunday, February 3, 2008

 Event: Vroom...Start Your Engines!

-Date: Saturday, March 15, 2008 Start your engines at Lane Motor Museum as we will feature open hoods on most cars, several cars will be started, and you won't want to miss the basement tour!
+Date: Saturday, March 15, 2008 several cars will be started, and you won't want to miss the basement tour!